susom/tide/README.md

                7. Once the process is completed you can check the repo on your github account with the name you have mentioned during the process above.
       2. Push new changes to existing remote repo
          1. Click on the Current repository option on the left section
-         2. Click on the Add buton adjacent filter textbox.
+         2. Click on the Add button adjacent filter textbox.
          3. Again choose the code folder you are working on and select add repository.

-  ***Access Github using CLI***
+  ***Access GitHub using CLI***

    1. Install git on your local machine : https://git-scm.com/downloads
    2. Once downloaded open your shell(Git bash for Windows) run the commands below to set username and email for your git account.
-      1. $ git config --global user.name "<Github_User_Name>"
+      1. $ git config --global user.name "<GitHub_User_Name>"
-      2. $ git config --global user.email Github_Email_ID
+      2. $ git config --global user.email GitHub_Email_ID
-   3. Generate SSH from your local, this will be used by Github account to validate your local system whenever your push or pull code from your code repo from your account. in your shell/Terminal type the command below and hit enter till you see the Gibrish image.
+   3. Generate SSH from your local, this will be used by GitHub account to validate your local system whenever your push or pull code from your code repo from your account. in your shell/Terminal type the command below and hit enter till you see the Gibrish image.
       1. $ ssh-keygen -t ed25519
       2. once the Gibrish image appears navigate to your root folder and list .ssh folder items
          1.  location of ssh folder /home/<your_current_account_name>/.ssh/
          2.  you will see id.ed25519 and id.ed25519_pub
          3.  id.rsa needs to be kepty safe and id.ed25519_pub is provided to the host system.
-         4. COPY the id.ed25519_pub content and open your Github
+         4. COPY the id.ed25519_pub content and open your GitHub
              1. In the upper-right corner of any page, click your profile photo, then click Settings.
              2. In the user settings sidebar, click SSH and GPG keys.
              3. Click New SSH key or Add SSH key.